samba-acl/samba-4.8.3/README.md

 # samba-4.8.3
 This Repository holds NFS4ACL_XATTR Plugin changes on Samba 4.8.3 which can be summarized as:

-* Implemented another set of XDR structure and APIs which are compliant with NFS4 ACL Format prescribed in RFC 7530
+* Implemented another set of XDR structure and APIs which are compliant with NFSv4 ACL Format prescribed in RFC 7530
 * Changed XDR attribute name to "system.nfs4_acl" which works with native NFSv4 and nfs-ganesha.
 * All owners with Special IDs along with OWNER@, GROUP@, EVERYONE@ are encoded/decoded now.
-* Did not change any of the existing XDR Backend APIs (with nfs4acl prefix) which probably intend to support both NFS 4.0 and NFS 4.1 ACL format in future using nfs_version config option.
-Current APIs use iflag in the nfsace4 structure which I did not find even in NFS v4.1 Spec RFC 5661.
-And that was causing issues in encoding/decoding XDR blobs.
-So the existing code is broken for my tests and needed lot of fixes if it has to support both specs.

 The patch file can be used in following steps: